picocms/Pico/about.md

 Part of Pico's simplicity comes from the use of Markdown for formatting your pages.
 Markdown is a formatting syntax that painlessly converts your writing into HTML.
 A Markdown file is just a text file with an `.md` extension instead of `.txt`.
 Markdown makes building new pages as easy as writing basic text.
 Writing in Markdown is a lot quicker than coding in HTML, and much easier to learn.
 Even this document was written using the simplicity of Markdown!

-You can learn more about Markdown in its official documentation at [Daring Fireball](http://daringfireball.net/projects/markdown/).
-Pico also uses the extensions to Markdown found in [Markdown Extra](https://michelf.ca/projects/php-markdown/extra/).
+You can learn more about Markdown in its official documentation at [Daring Fireball][Markdown].
+Pico also uses the extensions to Markdown found in [Markdown Extra][MarkdownExtra].
 Markdown is a very common formatting syntax, and you'll find there are many other pieces of software that use it as well.
 The basic Markdown syntax is universal across almost all software, but many will add their own unique extensions (like Markdown Extra).
 Just keep the differences in mind if you decide to learn these extra features, as just about everyone has their own "flavor" of Markdown.

 ### Control Your Metadata With YAML